Our Vegan Tour de France

 As for eating out, perhaps because Lacanau Océan is a surfing town, the vegetarian options in restaurants were quite good.
 We did a search on the internet for "restaurants végan/végétarien" and mainly got results on the Trip Advisor site and the site of https://www.lafourchette.com/ which is in French.

 Unfortunately, some of the restaurants with the best reviews had already closed for the season and wouldn't reopen until April next year.
 We had a very good meal at a restaurant called "Le Monkey", where they specifically prepared a vegan meal for us based on pasta and vegetables of the season.
 The african atmosphere is remarkable and very pleasant.
 We really recommend a visit.
-We were lucky that we went there on the day after our arrival as the next time as it closed for the season a couple of days later..
+We were lucky that we went there on the day after our arrival as it closed for the season a couple of days later..
 Another evening we ate in a Moroccan restaurant: Riad Marrakech .
 The staff were very friendly and the food was nice.
-We had a little companion at our table, a black cat begging for food, but we couldn't offer her anything that she found acceptable as we didn't have any meat so she preferred our neighbours' table.
+We had a little companion at our table, a black cat begging for food, but we couldn't offer her anything that she found acceptable as we didn't have any meat so she preferred our neighbors' table.

 The final restaurant of our stay was a pizzeria called ROMA where we had a vegetarian pizza, without cheese, that we really enjoyed.
 We rejected a restaurant called La Cabane feeding people on Ostrich, Zebra, Crocodile, Kangaroo and all sorts of other exotic meats, even though they did have a vegetarian option.